 The Indian Ocean’s island destinations have a jewel-like appearance from above, looking like white-fringed emeralds in a sea of blue.
 But the southwest coast of Mauritius hides an extra surprise: here the movement of silt and sand beneath the waves creates the illusion of an underwater waterfall.
 Helicopter tours offer the best views of this strange and beautiful phenomenon, and also take in the island’s majestic Le Morne Brabant peninsula.

 Why does it make the list?
-The ‘underwater falls’ is one of the world’s most stunning sights, but you can’t swim out to it or see it from a boat – the illusion only works from the air.
+The ‘underwater falls’ is one of the world’s most stunning sights, but you can’t swim out to them or see them from a boat – the illusion only works from the air.

 Great Barrier Reef, Australia

-While there’s nothing quite like diving the Great Barrier Reef, it takes a sightseeing flight to truly appreciate the scale of this vast natural wonder.
+While there’s nothing quite like diving into the Great Barrier Reef, it takes a sightseeing flight to truly appreciate the scale of this vast natural wonder.
 The connected reef system covers almost 345,000 square miles, creating intricate blue-green patterns that stretch as far as the eye can see.
-Crystal Cruises’ shore excursions program offers a seaplane flight over the reef, including views of Heart Reef and a landing at stunning Whitehaven Beach in the Whitsunday Islands.

 Why does it make the list?
 The Great Barrier Reef is the largest living thing on Earth — so large in fact, that it can be seen from space.
 A flight over this magnificent area puts its beauty and fragility into perspective.